Thursday

 Learn more18:00Thursday

-Discussion and music from The Philippines, in Filipino.
-This program is supported by funding from the Community Broadcasting Foundation.
+Discussion and music from The Philippines, in Filipino, presented by Nenita Lopez-Weekes since 1998.
+This program is supported with funding from the Community Broadcasting Foundation.

 Learn more19:00Thursday

-Discussion and music from Latin America in Spanish.
+Discussion and music from Latin America in Spanish presented by Eduardo Paez, Marcela Paez, and Luis Castro.
 This program is supported by funding from the Community Broadcasting Foundation.

 Learn more20:00Thursday